dennislee22/dennislee22.github.io/docs/cdppvc/prerequisites.md

 - The supported OS and the filesystems are listed [here](https://docs.cloudera.com/cdp-private-cloud-base/7.1.7/installation/topics/cdpdc-os-requirements.html).
 - [JDK](https://docs.cloudera.com/cdp-private-cloud-base/7.1.7/installation/topics/cdpdc-java-requirements.html) must be installed in each host.
+- Each host must be installed with Kerberos client and library to join the Kerberos domain.

+    ```bash
+    # yum install krb5-workstation krb5-libs
+    ```

 - [Data at Rest](https://docs.cloudera.com/cdp-private-cloud-base/7.1.7/installation/topics/cdpdc-data-at-rest-encryption-requirements.html) is not mandatory and not covered in this article.
 - For every ECS node that is equipped with Nvidia GPU card, ensure that the GPU hosts have Nvidia Drivers and Nvidia-container-runtime installed.
 - All ECS nodes must be installed with nfs-utils and iscsi-initiator-utils packages.